YOU WANT TO BE

 I’m Stephannie Weikert, a Certified Yoga Therapist on a mission to make the profound teachings and therapeutic practices of yoga simple.

-My clients learn to use simple yoga in their daily routines so that they can get unstuck from stressing out all the time and become the person they really want to be.
+My clients learn to use simple therapeutic yoga in their daily routines so that they can get unstuck, stop stressing out all the time, and become the person they really want to be.